DavidHostaux/dho_documentation/source/programmation_practices/index.rst

 Programming practices
 *********************

-Here are the programming practices for the Dho_web development:
+Here are the programming practices for the DHo development:

 .. toctree::
    :maxdepth: 2

-   common
+   naming_convention
+   versioning_convention
+   comment_convention